Skip To Main Content

 Kelli Crawford-Smith

-Highland High School has again earned high national and metro-area rankings among the 2023 Best High Schools, released by U.S. News on August 29, 2023.
+Highland High School has again earned one of the highest national and metro-area rankings among the 2025-2026 Best High Schools, released by U.S. News on August 19, 2025.

-“Highland continues to strive for excellence in education, and being recognized as one of the best high schools in the State of Ohio and at the national level is a true testament to the commitment and dedication of our outstanding staff members, students, and families.
-Our students continue to perform and excel at the highest levels, and I could not be prouder of their academic accomplishments and all that they achieve,” stated Highland Local Schools Superintendent Catherine Aukerman.
+“Highland students continue to perform and excel at the highest levels.
+Being recognized as one of the top high schools in the State of Ohio and at the national level reflects the strong commitment and dedication of our outstanding staff members, students, and families to education,” stated Highland Local Schools Superintendent Catherine Aukerman.
 “The ranking is based on math, reading, and science proficiency, college readiness, and graduation rates.
-We are pleased to be ranked amongst the best in the state and nation and celebrate this success.”
+We are pleased to be ranked as one of the best in the state and nation and are proud to be recognized in this way.”

 U.S. News evaluated over 24,000 public high schools nationwide, with nearly 18,000 schools ranked.
 The highest-ranked public schools are those whose students demonstrated outstanding outcomes above expectations in math, science and reading state assessments, passed a diverse array of college-level exams, and graduated in high proportions.